Ladysnake/Ladysnake.github.io/wiki/requiem/possession.md

 #### Raw fish ("Drowned Delicacy")

-**Raw fish can eaten by Drowned** exclusively, and serves the same purpose raw meat does.
+**Raw fish can be eaten by Drowned** exclusively, and serves the same purpose raw meat does.

 #### Bones ("Bony Prosthesis")